 Lack of sleep and food desire go hand-in-hand.
 In fact, sleep deprivation alters our appetite-regulating hormones, which can increase your intake of calorie-dense foods and contribute to weight gain.

-More specifically, lack of sleep causes the hunger-stimulating hormone ghrelin to increase, which causes you to eat more.
+More specifically, lack of sleep causes the hunger-stimulating hormone ghrelin to increase, which causes you to eat more sweets and sugary treats.
 It also decreases levels of the appetite-suppressing hormone leptin.

 When you’re tired, you may also tend to turn toward foods that give you a quick, easy fix of energy—like sugar.
 That’s why many of us start craving sweets after a long, tiring day.

 Stress can not only increase one’s intake of food overall, but also affect the kind of foods that are eaten.
-In general, stress triggers greater consumption of appetizing, calorie-dense foods—like chocolate, potato chips, and fatty foods, for example.
-In fact, stress is especially associated with eating sugar-filled foods: according to some studies, up to 70% of people report eating more sweet foods (think cookies, cakes, chocolate, and candy) when they experience high levels of stress.
+In general, stress triggers greater consumption of appetizing, calorie-dense foods—like chocolate, ice cream, potato chips, and fatty junk food, for example.
+In fact, stress is especially associated with eating sugar-filled foods: according to some studies, up to 70% of people report eating more sweet foods (think sugary treats like cookies, cakes, chocolate, and candy) when they experience high levels of stress.

 There are a few other reasons why you might be craving that afternoon candy bar—or some other sweet snack.
 If you forego breakfast in the morning, for example, and are trying to run off a cup of coffee and a piece of fruit, you might be more prone to give in to sugar cravings in the afternoon and evening.
 And if you skip meals and suddenly get hungry, a sugar craving can quickly kick in.